-Pimsleur starts off every lesson by spending about half the time just getting you to recall the things you learned before, and then uses the second half to integrate the things you know with new words and phrases.
+Pimsleur starts off every lesson by spending about half the time just getting you to recall the things you learned before.
+It then uses the second half to integrate the things you know with new words and phrases.
 In other words, it ensures you are constantly having to recall things you have learned, which results in very effective language acquisition.

-Pimsleur effectively uses spaced repetition, which is when it brings something up again just when you’re likely to forget it, to ensure it stays in your memory for as long as possible.
+Pimsleur effectively uses spaced repetition.
+This is essentially bringing something up again just when you’re likely to forget it, to ensure it stays in your memory for as long as possible.
 When you first learn something, you’ll have to repeat it multiple times within a short space of time, and then slowly the time between each repetition gets more spaced out.

 I still remember probably 80-90% of what I learned in the Pimsleur Japanese 1 course, even though I didn’t really use most of it in Japan, and I haven’t heard them in over a month.

 Not in-depth on grammar so a bit confusing